 - Add the cream cheese and beat on high for a couple of seconds to incorporate.
 Scrape bowl and beat on high again for a couple of seconds.

 - The frosting can now be spread on cake or cupcakes or chilled until it is firm enough to pipe.
-This amount is enough to frost and fill a two-layer cake or generously frost 24-30 cupcakes.
 Store frosting and frosted baked goods in the refrigerator.

 Jess from Oslo